Learning Experience

 2. Why the topic matters to you

-3. Your contributions planning of the lesson,
+3. Your contributions to planning the lesson,

 4. Your responsibilities teaching the lesson.